OIE Staff Biographies

 Seta Khajarian (EdD '11), joined the OIE office in February 2021.
 Seta has served as the senior director of institutional effectiveness in the Education Division at the Pepperdine Graduate School of Education and Psychology (GSEP) since July 2018.
 With more than 20 years of experience in educational settings, Dr. Khajarian previously served an eight-year tenure as the academic director of Holy Martyrs Ferrahian High School in Encino, California.
 She led the school's accreditation successful re-affirmations.
 A graduate of the WASC Senior College and University Commission's (WSCUC) prestigious Assessment Leadership Academy (ALA), she has also served on the WSCUC Visiting Team to reaffirm accreditation of other universities.
 An experienced academician, she has taught several GSEP courses, including learning design and evaluation, and for the past five years has taught courses in organizational leadership and leadership innovation and change as an adjunct professor at Woodbury University in Burbank, California.
 Within Pepperdine, Dr. Khajarian serves as the institution's Accreditation Liaison Officer, and is a member of the Advancement of Student Learning Council (ASLC) and University Academic Council (UAC).

-Jazmin Zane, PhD - Director of Institutional Research
+Jazmin Zane, PhD - Senior Director of Institutional Research

-Jazmin Zane joined OIE in 2013 as the Associate Director of Institutional Research, and became the Director of Institutional Research in 2018.
-Jazmin earned her doctorate degree in Social Welfare at the University of California, Los Angeles, and her research focused on obesity, public-health policy, systems theory, and community-based participatory research.
-Jazmin has worked on various research projects with the UCLA Center for Health Policy Research, the UCLA Psychology Department, the UCLA Integrated Substance Abuse Programs, and she was a co-investigator on a fast food menu labeling study in the UCLA Department of Social Welfare.
-Jazmin brings a strong analytical background to OIE and has extensive experience with quantitative data analysis in STATA and survey research methods.
+Jazmin I. Zane joined the OIE in 2013 as the associate director of institutional research, and became the director of institutional research in 2018, and then senior director of institutional research in 2021.
+Jazmin earned her doctorate degree in social welfare at the University of California, Los Angeles, and her research focused on obesity, public-health policy, systems theory, and community-based participatory research.
+Jazmin has worked on various research projects with the UCLA Center for Health Policy Research, the UCLA Psychology Department, the UCLA Integrated Substance Abuse Programs, and she was a co-investigator on a fast food menu labeling study for the UCLA Department of Social Welfare.
+Jazmin brings a strong analytical background to the OIE and has extensive experience with quantitative data analysis in Stata and survey research methods.
 She is an active member of the California Association of Institutional Research (CAIR) and the Association for Institutional Research (AIR), and she oversees institutional research for Pepperdine.
 Jazmin also manages OIE's educational research efforts, and produces a wide range of reports that supports planning, institutional evaluation, and strategic decision-making within the University.

 Yingying Hong - Research Assistant/Institutional Research Analyst